ericgrandt/TotalEconomy/README.md

  #### Functions
  ```
+ void createAccount(UUID uuid) - Creates an account for the specified UUID.

- boolean hasAccount(Player player) - Checks if the specified player has an account.
+ boolean hasAccount(UUID uuid) - Checks if the specified UUID has an account associated with it.

- void addToBalance(Player player, BigDecimal amount) - Add the specified amount to a player's balance.
+ void addToBalance(UUID uuid, BigDecimal amount) - Add the specified amount to a player's balance.

- void removeFromBalance(Player player, BigDecimal amount) - Remove the specified amount from a player's balance.
+ void removeFromBalance(UUID uuid, BigDecimal amount) - Remove the specified amount from a player's balance.

- boolean hasMoney(Player player, BigDecimal amount) - Checks if a player has the specified amount of money in their balance.
+ boolean hasMoney(UUID uuid, BigDecimal amount) - Checks if a player has the specified amount of money in their balance.

- BigDecimal getBalance(Player player) - Get the passed in player's balance.
+ BigDecimal getBalance(UUID uuid) - Get the a player's balance.
  ```